jsta/ProgrammingNotes/languages/_posts/linux_setup.md

     - zotero
     - conda
     - docker
-    - vscodium
+    - vscode
     - chrome
     - pdftk

 9. make Okular the pdf default

       - Open folder and right click on a PDF
       - Select Properties and then the "Open With" tab
       - Choose okular and click "Set default"